schwering/prgolog-old/README.md

 need it.
 Domains need to implement the `bat` typeclass.

 ### `domain`
-Contains abstract interfaces (typeclasses `obs_ba`, `pr_bat`,
+Contains interfaces (typeclasses `obs_bat`, `pr_bat`, `obs_source`)
-`obs_source`) that need to be implemented by modules that either implement a basic action theory for plan recognition or provide access to observations, respectively.
+that need to be implemented by modules that either implement a basic action theory for plan recognition or provide access to observations, respectively.
 It also contains the implementation of the car domain with continuous change and time (implements `obs_bat` and `pr_bat`) and provides a consumer-producer-way of storing observations.